mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 ### MOSFET outputs (main board and power board)

-Each individual MOSFET output must not exceed 11A, 80% of the I<sub>D</sub>[Max] for the MOSFET selected (22A for FDPF085N10A).
+Each individual MOSFET output must not exceed 11A, **or** 80% of the I<sub>D</sub>[Max] for the MOSFET selected (22A for FDPF085N10A), whichever is lower.

+In addition, the power supply voltage for each device must be below the MOSFET's drain-to-source voltage limit (100V for FDPF085N10A).

-(Rationale: the 640445-x connector is rated for 14A maximum per pin, or 11A after a 20% safety margin.)
+(Rationale: The current through these ports has to flow through both the connector pins and the MOSFET, so it can't exceed the safe limit for either part.
+The 640445-x connector is rated for 14A maximum per pin, or 11A after a 20% safety margin.
+The MOSFET limit depends on which type of MOSFET you use, but for the reference part, it's higher than pin limit, so the pin's maximum current is the limiting factor.)

 ### Flasher and strobe outputs (main board)

 Each individual flasher output must not exceed 800mA.
 This is enough current to run two typical 3W RGB LED channels in parallel.

+In addition, the power supply voltage for the flashers shouldn't exceed 40V.

 (Rationale: the connector is rated for 1A per pin maximum, and the ULN2803A is rated for 500mA per channel maximum, with each pin connected